 The clock in a dream is a remarkably sensitive instrument through which the psyche shows how much you are now in tune with your own time.
 Whether your inner clock goes in the same rhythm as your life, or whether somewhere a ticking has long sounded that does not match what your soul wants.

-Allow yourself to check yourself against your own time more often than against another’s.
+Allow yourself to check yourself against your own time more often than against someone else’s.
 To slow down when slowing down is needed.
-To speed up only when this is truly your impulse.
-To honor the clock of the line and to know that you, in your own rhythm, are a lawful heir of those who walked before you.
-Each time you dream of a clock, a very attentive part of you quietly reminds: your time is you; the hand alone does not decide how you are to live.
+To speed up only when the impulse is truly yours.
+To honor the clock of your family line and to know that you, in your own rhythm, are a rightful heir of those who walked before you.
+Each time you dream of a clock, a very attentive part of you quietly reminds you: your time is you; the hand alone does not decide how you are to live.

 Other Dream Meanings